 Mental health problems often only last a short amount of time.
 They can also go away and then come back.
 You may choose to have someone else manage your accounts during these times, while still doing it yourself when you feel in a position to.

-1. You must be 16 or over and have a Barclays current account to use Barclays Mobile Banking.
+1. You must be 16 or over and have a Barclays current account to use the Barclays app.
 Terms and conditions apply.